-Does the Lead Agency ensure background checks are completed within 45 days (after the

-Department of Children & Families Background Checks Unit (BGU) will perform a search of the department's Central Registry and Child Abuse & Neglect history on an individual who will be working or proving some kind of service directly or indirectly to children and families.
-The BGC Unit is also responsible to process checks for national and international agencies, due to the passage of the Adam Walsh Act in 2006.
+who received a qualifying result on a complete and comprehensive background check a.
+Does your State participate in the National Crime Prevention and Privacy Compact or National Fingerprint File programs? ⊠ Yes. □ No. b.
+Describe how the State/Territory responds to interstate criminal history, Sex Offender Registry, and Child Abuse and Neglect Registry background check requests from another state.
+The State of Connecticut is a NFF state.
+Additionally, The Connecticut State Police Criminal Records Unit keeps the official record of criminal convictions and requires all requests for copies of Criminal History Records to be made using the State of Connecticus Criminal History Record Request Form (DPS-0846-C).
+Child Abuse and Neglect Registry checks are completed by the Connecticut Department of Children and Families.
+The Department of Children & Families Background Checks Unit (BGU) will perform a search the department's Central Registry and Child Abuse & Neglect history on an individual we will be working or proving some kind of service directly or indirectly to children and families.
+The BGC Unit is also responsible to process checks for national and internation agencies, due to the passage of the Adam Walsh Act in 2006.
 For instance, out of state Child Protective Service Agencies.
-The Connecticut Department of Emergency Services & Public Protection (DESPP) keeps an updated searchable record of sex offenders.
-Information provided includes the offenders last known address and physical descriptors as well as location, date, and details of the offense.

-- c.
-Does your State/Territory have a law or policy that prevents a response to CCDF interstate background check requests from other States/Territories/Tribes? - [] Yes.
-If yes, describe the current policy. - [x] No. - 5.7.15 Consumer education website links to interstate background check processes a.
-Provide the direct URL/website link that contains instructions on how child care providers and other States and Territories should initiate background check requests for prospective and current child care staff members: https://www.ctoec.org/background-checks/learn-about-out-of-state-background-checks/
+The Connecticut Department of Emergency Services Public Protection (DESPP) keeps an updated searchable record of sex offenders.
+Information provided includes the offenders last known address and physical descripto as well as location, date, and details of the offense.
+C. our State/Territory have a law or policy that prevents a response to CCDF interstate ound check requests from other States/Territories/Tribes? ☐ Yes.
+If yes, describe the current policy.
+Click or tap here to enter text. \boxtimes No. 5.7.15 Consun ner educ cation website links to interstate background check processes Agencie backgro es if the ound che must include on their consumer education website and the website of local Lead CCDF program is county-run, the policies and procedures related to comprehensive ecks.
+This includes the process by which a child care provider or other State or ubmit a background check request. a. and oth Provide the direct URL/website link that contains instructions on how child care providers and other States and Territories should initiate background check requests for prospective and current child care staff members: Click or tap here to enter text .
+Check to certify that the required elements are included on the Lead Agency's consumer and provider education website for each interstate background check component. b.
+Interstate criminal background check: i. ☑ Agency name ii. □ Address iii. □ Phone number iv.

-Lead Agencies must include on their consumer education website and the website of local Lead Agencies if the CCDF program is county-run, the policies and procedures related to comprehensive background checks.
-This includes the process by which a child care provider or other State or Territory may submit a background check request.

-Check to certify that the required elements are included on the Lead Agency's consumer and provider education website for each interstate background check component.

-- b.
-Interstate criminal background check:

-- i. [x] Agency name

-- ii. [x] Address

-- iii. [x] Phone number

-- iv. [x] Email

-- v. [x] Website
+- v.
+Website

-- vi. [x] Instructions
+- vi.
+Instructions

-- vii. [x] Forms
+- vii.
+Forms

-- viii. [x] Fees
+- viii. ⊠ Fees

-- ix. [x] Is the State a National Fingerprint File (NFF) State?

-- x. [x] Is the State a National Crime Prevention and Privacy Compact State?

 - xi.
-If not all boxes above are checked, describe:
+If not all boxes above are checked, describe: Click or tap here to enter text.

 - c.
 Interstate sex offender registry (SOR) check:

+- i. ⊠ Agency name

+- ii. ⊠ Address

+- iii. ⊠ Phone number

+- iv. ⊠ Email

+- v.
+Website

+- vi.
+Instructions

+- vii.
+Forms

+- viii. ⊠ Fees

+- ix.
+If not all boxes above are checked, describe: Click or tap here to enter text.

+- d.
+Interstate child abuse and neglect (CAN) registry check:

-- i. [x] Agency name
+- i. \boxtimes Agency name

+- ii.